jujulal/ds-algo-XIV/compiler/src/main/scala/compiler/README.md

 Using the "low-pauses collector (CMS)", you clean the old-gen concurrently, without pausing your app.
-The drawback is with CMS is that the old-gen become fragmented.
+The drawback with CMS is that the old-gen become fragmented.
 If it is too fragmented and need a compaction(C), a "Full GC (STW)" happens.

 However, you can always tune your application so that you "do not get any Full GC".